Common Questions Home Sellers Ask

 Q: My husband uses a CPAP machine for his sleep apnea.
 The device sits on the bedside table.
 Now that our home is listed, should I be concerned about how this looks to people coming to look at the house?

 A: Yes, you should.
 These devices aren't ugly, but they raise questions.
-Keep a pretty, cover-up box handy for the CPAP machine, tuck in under the bed, or buy a holder.
+Keep a pretty, cover-up box handy for the CPAP machine, tuck in under the bed, or buy a holder made for these devices.

 I always encourage people to find hiding places for things like an oxygen tank, walkers, crutches, braces, and medicines.
+Even a flesh-colored wrist support or some bottles of supplements look too intimate.
 Prescription drugs need to be securely out of sight.
-Maybe it’s just me, but I think even a flesh-colored wrist support or some bottles of supplements look too intimate.

 Best Tips for Staging Your Porch